Arizona Court Records

 For a single traffic offense, the highest number of points a motorist or road user can accumulate is eight points.
 Arizona’s point-based system is as follows:

-• The offender must not have attended a Defensive Driving Course in the 12 months before the ticket was issued.
+- The offender should not have attended a Defensive Driving Course in the 12 months before the ticket was issued.

-• The violation in question must be eligible to be dismissed through the completion of a Defensive Driving Course.
+- The violation in question should be eligible to be dismissed through the completion of a Defensive Driving Course.

-• Online and in-person classes are available.
-However, if the court orders an in-person course, the offender must take the course in person.
+- Online and in-person classes are available.
+However, if the court orders an in-person course, the offender is expected to take the course in person.

-• Offenders must complete the course at least seven (7) days before the scheduled court hearing.
+- Offenders should complete the course at least seven (7) days before the scheduled court hearing.

 Commercial driver’s license holders may be eligible to take a Defensive Driving Course if:

-• The driver must meet all other requirements for the Defensive Driving Course
+- The driver meets all other requirements for the Defensive Driving Course

-If a traffic offender completes the course and sends the court proof of completion, the court will forward the record to the Arizona Motor Vehicle Division (MVD).
-There will be no points assessed against the driver’s record.
+If a traffic offender completes the course and sends the court proof of completion, the court may proceed to forward the record to the Arizona Motor Vehicle Division (MVD).
+There may be no points assessed against the driver’s record.
 The court may also grant an extension if an offender requests on time.
 The Arizona Courts website lists approved Defensive Driving schools and courses.

 An Arizona Motor Vehicle Record (MVR) is the driving record of road users or motorists registered in Arizona.
 It contains information about the state of the owner’s license, any accidents, traffic offenses, and any outstanding tickets.
 Interested persons may request their MVR or driving records from the Motor Vehicle Division of the Arizona Department of Transportation.
 Requestors may submit requests for their driving records online, in person, or by mail.
-Parties must submit a completed and notarized Motor Vehicle Record Request form to request by mail.
-An MVD agent must notarize the requestor’s signature.
+Mail requests typically require a completed and notarized Motor Vehicle Record Request form.
+An MVD agent should notarize the requestor’s signature.
 Completed forms can be mailed to:

 Records Unit